Wolf Blitzer: CNN

-In May 1990, Blitzer moved to CNN and worked as the cable network's military affairs reporter.
-His team's coverage of the first Gulf War in Kuwait won a CableACE Award and made him a household name.
+In May 1990, Blitzer moved to CNN and worked as the cable network's military affairs reporter where he covered the first Gulf War in Kuwait.

 In 1992, Blitzer became CNN's White House correspondent, a position he would hold until 1999.
 During this period, he earned an Emmy Award for his coverage of the 1995 Oklahoma City bombing.
 In 1998, he began hosting the CNN Sunday morning interview program Late Edition with Wolf Blitzer, which was seen in over 180 countries.
 Blitzer's first assignment as an anchor was on the daily newscast The World Today, in 1999.
 In 2000, he started anchoring his own show, Wolf Blitzer Reports, which ran until 2005.

 CNN selected Blitzer to anchor their coverage of all U.S. presidential elections since 2004.
 Since August 8, 2005, Blitzer has hosted The Situation Room, a two-hour afternoon/early evening program on CNN.

 In 2013, he began anchoring the 1pm ET hour of CNN Newsroom; in 2014, the program was renamed to Wolf.
 Wolf ended in 2018 and was replaced by CNN Right Now, hosted by Brianna Keilar.

-In January 2021, CNN announced programming changes, shortening The Situation Room to one hour (6-7 p.m.
-(ET)) beginning April 26, and expanding Jake Tapper's role at the network to become Lead Washington anchor and expanded his show The Lead with Jake Tapper to 4-6 p.m.
+In January 2021, CNN announced programming changes, shortening The Situation Room to one hour (6–7 p.m.
+(ET)) beginning April 26, and expanding Jake Tapper's role at the network to become Lead Washington anchor and expanded his show The Lead with Jake Tapper to 4–6 p.m.
 (ET).
-Blitzer will remain hosting documentaries and serving "a principal anchor for a major breaking news."
-However, Jim Acosta is now regarded as the network's "chief domestic correspondent."
+Blitzer will remain hosting documentaries and serving "as principal anchor for all major breaking news."
+However, Jim Acosta is now regarded as the network's "chief domestic correspondent".

 In 2022, he hosted The Newscast with Wolf Blitzer on CNN's short-lived streaming service, CNN+ from its late March launch to its late April end.

+In January 2025, it was announced that The Situation Room would move from its afternoon time slot and air in the mornings from 10 a.m. to noon EST in March 2025, with Pamela Brown also serving as Blitzer's co-anchor when the time slot switch takes.
+The changes to the Situation Room would officially go into effect in March.